Trench map: Confusion

-A trench map consisted of a base map that showed roads, towns, rivers, forests and so on, over-printed with trenches; red for German, blue for British.
-Early in 1918 these colours were reversed to come into line with French practice, so that red would henceforth refer to British trenches and blue to German ones.
-To add to the confusion, some trench maps were printed with all the trenches of the same colour.
-A base map usually had an edition number followed by a letter, so a map marked 6C had an edition 6 base map and the trench over print of edition C. This system was not strictly adhered to, since sometimes, two maps with the same number and letter can be found but with different detail and different dates.
+A trench map consisted of a base map that showed roads, towns, rivers, forests, and so on, over-printed with trenches; red for German, blue for British.
+Early in 1918, these colors were reversed to come into line with French practice, so that red would henceforth refer to British trenches and blue to German ones.
+To add to the confusion, some trench maps were printed with all the trenches of the same color.
+A base map usually had an edition number followed by a letter, so a map marked 6C had an edition 6 base map and the trench over print of edition C. This system was not strictly adhered to, since sometimes, two maps with the same number and letter can be found but with different details and different dates.
 On many of the maps, the words "Trenches corrected to" are followed by either a single date or a separate date for British and German trenches.

 Trench maps were updated from aerial photographs and intelligence reports although sometimes captured German maps were used as a source of detail.
 The use of aerial photography in cartography developed to an enormous degree during the Great War.
 Before 1914, experiments had been made and papers written on the subject but little was available to the Army for actual use.
-By the end of the war, it was possible to produce accurate photographs and to transcribe detail to accurate maps as well as the assessment of height of the land forms.
+By the end of the war, it was possible to produce accurate photographs and to transcribe detail to accurate maps as well as the assessment of the height of landforms.
+Thus forwarded confusion among the generals.